iepathos/hello-numerai/README.md

 # hello-numerai

 Is an organized repository for the numer.ai Hellow tutorial.
 This is an alternative to the notebook numer.ai provides which isn't 100% working.
-This repo uses Poetry for dependency management, works on Ubuntu and Macos, and will train and output the first predict.pkl to upload to Numer.ai for your first submission.
+This repo uses Poetry for dependency management, works on Ubuntu and Macos, and will train and output the first predictions to Numer.ai.

 Usage: